gawen947/primg/README.md

 Still far from perfect, there are things to fix or implement.
 Patches are welcome.

+  * For now the program only seeks for the nearest upper prime to the image.
+    So it will generally only modify the last line, unless the image is mostly filled.
+It would be nice if we could hide the "primificaton" as most as possible in the image pattern.
+Obviously the bottom right pixel would always be filled.
+But I guess we can do better than that.
   * Only the PBM ASCII format is supported.
 It would be nice if we could use binary PBM too.
 It is really easy to implement.
   * The current output format is PBM ASCII, but we could also select between